WJDigby/catscan/README.md

 # Catscan

 Catscan is a tool to triage web applications in large environments.
 Use it to quickly identify unique or uncommon applications that may be interesting, or identify targets of interest based on title.
-Catscan is not intended to replace tools like [eyewitness](https://github.com/FortyNorthSecurity/EyeWitness) or [gowitness](https://github.com/sensepost/gowitness), but it can save one from scrolling through hundreds of IIS7 server splash pages or identical printer pages with its searchable and sortable html report.
+Catscan is not intended to replace tools like [eyewitness](https://github.com/FortyNorthSecurity/EyeWitness) or [gowitness](https://github.com/sensepost/gowitness), but it can save one from scrolling through hundreds of IIS7 server splash pages or printer admin pages.

 Catscan's utility comes from its use of [DataTables](https://datatables.net/), which is a [jQuery](https://jquery.com/) plug-in.
-DataTables makes HTML tables highly functional, able to be sorted by any column or searched.
+DataTables makes HTML tables highly functional, able to be searched for any text or sorted by any column.

 Catscan takes as input either a list of IP addresses / URLS or an Nmap .xml file.
 The output is an HTML page with three tables:
 * All hosts by IP/URL